ds-wook/ds-wook/README.md

     </a>
   </p>

-  - LightGBM Ranker integration for ranking tasks
+  - Integrated LightGBM Ranker into the recommendation ranking pipeline for Learning-to-Rank tasks
-  - Unit tests for ranking pipeline
+  - Developed comprehensive unit tests for the ranking and recommendation pipeline
+  - Migrated deep learning models from TensorFlow to PyTorch for improved maintainability and development efficiency

   ---

   ### 🔹 yamyam-lab

   [![GitHub](https://img.shields.io/badge/GitHub-lunch--corp/yamyam--lab-181717?style=flat-square&logo=github)](https://github.com/lunch-corp/yamyam-lab)

-  - Review-based Restaurant Recommender (Two-stage model)
-  - Build Ranker model
+  - Developed a review-based restaurant recommendation system using a two-stage recommendation architecture
+  - Designed and implemented a ranking model for personalized restaurant recommendations

   ---